- Why should I join AΩE

 AΩE works hard and plays hard!
 We love to go on trips to the mountains, do crafts, play sports, or just hang out between classes.
 In the past, we have sent teams to UBC Rec events like Day of the Longboat and Storm the Wall, as well as had a joint team with Sigma Phi Delta Engineering Fraternity for Engineering Week.

 We also love to do our part in our surrounding community.
 We hold several philanthropy events during the year to help various charities around Vancouver and the world.
 AΩE members frequently volunteer for EUS-run charity events like Movember Auction and Pi Week, as well as outreach events for high school girls!
 Our members tend to be heavily involved in other campus organizations, and we are a great way to become involved in the larger engineering community at UBC.

 If all of the above sounds appealing to you, excellent!
 We would love to have you!
 Attend our recruitment events to meet some of our members and see if AΩE is the right place for you.

 When can I join?

-We hold two recruitment periods, one each at the beginning of September and January.
+We hold one recruitment period at the beginning of September.
 During this period we hold multiple events to get to know potential candidates and to give potential candidates an opportunity to get to know us.
 While it is strongly encouraged that you start the candidate process as a first year, you can still join in the subsequent years of your degree.